-Delta airlines’ fancy new uniforms just aren’t flying for hundreds of employees, who claim in a new lawsuit that the “toxic” duds are causing a gamut of health complications and “severe emotional distress.”
+Delta airline employees are claiming in a new lawsuit that their “toxic” new uniforms are causing a number of health complications and “severe emotional distress.”

-The workers are suing Lands’ End for negligence, strict design defect, failure to warn and other claims and calling on the company to recall the uniforms.
+The new uniforms were issues on May 29, 2018 and are worn by about 64,000 workers — including 24,000 flight attendants.
+The Delta workers are now suing Lands’ End for negligence, strict design defect, failure to warn and other claims and calling on the company to recall the uniforms.

 Lands’ End did not reply when asked for comment.